What You Should Know About Added Sugars in Your Food

 High Fructose Corn Syrup

 Studies indicate that the sweetening effect of fructose is twice that of glucose, which increases the appetite and craving for more food items with fructose.
-Diets high in fructose may be at risk of obesity and other potential health issues.

 High fructose corn syrup is used in Dunkin’ Donuts Corn Muffin, Dairy Queen’s M&M’s Blizzard, and Nutter Butter Cookies.